 This post is an excerpt from an upcoming report entitled The Current and Future State of Digital Wallets.
-To receive a copy of the report, please register here and we will get the current draft sent out immediately and a PDF of the final report when it is ready.
+To receive a copy of the report, please click here.
 In the meantime, please enjoy this excerpt.
 Cheers, Darrell

 The general idea of a Digital Wallet is pretty simple – it’s a Thing that we put our Stuff in.
 The hard part comes when we have to identify what is that “Thing”, what “Stuff” do we put into it, and even, what does it mean to put “Stuff” in it?
 What about getting our “Stuff” out?
 Updating our “Stuff”?

 The real-world parallel of a wallet is only so helpful.
 We all have totally different ideas of what goes into our wallets.
 Some people put just a bit of cash, a credit card, and likely a driver’s licence.
 Others have numerous currencies, many credit cards, loyalty cards, multiple identity documents, receipts, photos, tickets, and more.

 The same is true about Digital Wallets.
 They have a huge range of capabilities.
 Crypto Wallets typically store only the keys and addresses of wallets that live in the blockchains underlying each cryptocurrency.
 Other digital wallets (e.g. Pillar, Connect.Me, Digi.me, Minerva) are focused on very specific areas of the broad Digital Wallet space.

 The Digital Wallet space is broad – and the purpose of this report is multifold:

 - Explain the overall capabilities that define a Digital Wallet – both on a Personal and Enterprise basis (yes, they are different).

 - State an opinion of where each of the capabilities sits – is it real and live in the world yet, or purely aspirational – or somewhere in between?